KomodoPlatform/dPoW/README.md

 make
 ```

-Make sure KMD, DOC and MARTY daemons are running and sync'd , then start testnet notarizations with `./m_notary_testnet_2024`
+Make sure your chains are fully synced before you start notarising.
+You can check the status of your chains by using the [getinfo](https://komodoplatform.com/en/docs/smart-chains/api/control/#getinfo) method in the wallet API.
-You will need to make sure you have split utxos in each chain to be able to notarize.
-Check below under the `Create a splitfunds script` section for a script to help you manage your utxos.
+Once everything is ready, start testnet notarizations with `./m_notary_testnet_2024`

 For Komodo, as we are using a newer build of the daemon you can also try out a the [new rpc methods](https://github.com/DeckerSU/notaries-rpc-tools) for notary nodes!